junhee-ko/jekyll-kojunhee.github.io/_posts/2018-05-28-Memento Pattern01.md

 ## Intent

-To capture the internal state of an object without violating encapsulation and thus providing a mean for restoring the object into initial state when needed.
+The intent of this pattern is to capture the internal state of an object without violating encapsulation and thus providing a mean for restoring the object into initial state when needed.

 ## Class Diagram